-- All server responses and client requests are in JavaScript Object Notation (JSON) format. - REST JSAPI supports HTTP only. - Strings passed to and from the API should be UTF-8 encoded. - Dates returned from the API are in POSIX time format.
+- REST JSAPI supports both HTTP and HTTPS. - Strings passed to and from the API must be UTF-8 encoded. - Dates returned from the API are in POSIX time format.

 Use the following HTTP methods when sending requests to the server: